 When integrated with advanced smart meters, Power Ledger’s platform provides an internal auditing system for a development’s entire energy consumption.

-“Homeowners are increasingly becoming more environmentally in their purchases, whether it be clothes, cars and increasingly in their homes.
+“Homeowners are increasingly becoming more environmentally conscious in their purchases, whether it be clothes, cars and increasingly in their homes.
 The energy systems are an integral part of the overall environmental picture for future developments,” said Bluerock Projects Director Stuart Hawley.

 Element47’s technology will monitor energy use at the mixed residential complex, giving greater visibility over where the most energy is being consumed, providing efficiency audits from items such as fridges, air conditioners, lights and televisions.